It started when I took for granted the things I loved most, lost in a haze of to-dos and decisions on how to spend my time.

 Life took on new meaning when I slowed down to think about what I was experiencing, be it anxiety, excitement, or sadness.
 Moving, meditating, and mediating the in-between space through journaling transformed my mindset in just minutes.

-I created this space for those of you who feel like mindfulness is impossible.
-Get yourself moving, let yourself pause, and try to honor the middle way—things aren’t perfect, but they don’t have to be.
+I created this space for those of you who feel like mindfulness is a struggle.
+Get yourself moving, let yourself pause, and try to honor the middle way.
+Things aren’t perfect, but they don’t have to be.
 The confluence of that stuck and anxious feeling about life can quietly settle if we let ourselves accept and move through it.
 And we realize the dregs of syrup at the bottom of the bottle are pure gold.

 These slow and simple practices, how I discovered the mapled version of me, were intuitively there all along, beneath the chatter.
 Trust that you can find your way there too.
 Confused on where to start?
-Try some practices and let me help you get started with a free, customized 15-minute practice.
+Take a look at some practices, and let me help you get started with a free, customized 15-minute practice.

 Say hello!
 Send me a note at firstname.lastname@example.org or direct message me on Instagram @mapledmeg.